AY2324S1-CS2103T-T11-3/tp/docs/team/yiwen101.md

 * **Contributions to team-based tasks**:
     * Actively help with the maintaining of the issue tracker and codebase
     * Helped with the release of v1.3 java jar.
+    * Generated multiple drafts for the tutorMate logo.

 * **Review/mentoring contributions**:
     * Actively help with the review of the PR.

 * **Contributions beyond the project team**:
     * to be added soon